LoginRadius/drupal-identity-module/drupal-8/src/customer_identity_and_access_management/README.txt

 further information.
 2. After successfully installing, you will see CIAM LoginRadius module in modules list in your site's admin account but do NOT enable the module yet because the required LoginRadius PHP SDK library is not installed.
 3. Module comes with a file loginradius/composer.json.
 This file contains the dependency to LoginRadius PHP SDK so that Composer will know to download the SDK library in the next step.
-3. Download and initialize Composer Manager to the /modules directory.
+4. Download and initialize Composer Manager to the /modules directory.
-4. Let Composer download LoginRadius PHP SDK library for you.
+5. Let Composer download LoginRadius PHP SDK library for you.
 On command line of your server:
   1. Go to the root directory of your Drupal installation.
-  2. Execute the following command to install php sdk only composer require loginradius/php-sdk:4.5.0
+  2. Execute the following command to install php sdk only composer require loginradius/php-sdk:4.5.1
-5. After Successfully install LoginRadius PHP SDK, Enable CIAM Module.
+6. After Successfully install LoginRadius PHP SDK, Enable CIAM Module.
-3. Click on configuration link shown in CIAM or click on configuration tab, Then go to people block and click on CIAM LoginRadius
+7. Click on configuration link shown in CIAM or click on configuration tab, Then go to people block and click on CIAM LoginRadius
-4. On configuration page, you will see config option for CIAM module .
+8. On configuration page, you will see config option for CIAM module.

 -- CHANGE LOG --

+  -- 8.x-3.5 --
+  *  Removed some Advance options from backend and they are directly handled by Cloud API.
+  *  Implemented custom login, registration & forgot password blocks.
+  *  Implemented set password functionality for social users.
+  *  Added Fallback JS.

   -- 8.x-3.4 --
-  *  Added lr simple oauth module to authenticate user using LR API.
+  *  Replaced LR Auth module with LR Simple OAuth module to authenticate the user using LR API.
-  *  Removed lr auth module.

   -- 3.3.0 --
   *  Fixed bug related to user change password access.

   -- 3.2.0 --
   *  Added lr auth module to generate access token of simple oauth module.
-  *  Updated composer.json file.

   -- 3.1.0 --
   *  Added google v2 recaptcha feature.